40343450/SEMCourseworkGroupB/use_cases/use_case_26.md

+# USE CASE
-#Produce a Report about the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.
+# Produce a Report about the population of the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.

-##Goal
+## Goal
 As a user I would like to make information about the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.

-##Scope
+## Scope
 Company.

-##Level
+## Level
 Primary tasks.

-##Preconditions
+## Preconditions
 we have a database containing the information about the world's countries, continents, regions and cities with their assocaited population.

-##Success End Conditions
+## Success End Conditions

 A report showing the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.

-##Failed End Conditions
+## Failed End Conditions

 No report showing the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.

-##Primary Actor
+## Primary Actor

 User.

-##Trigger
+## Trigger
 The organisation needs this report to be available to users

-##Main Success Scenario
+## Main Success Scenario

 >- Report is created
 >- Report detailing the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.
 >- Report is available to users

-##Extensions
+## Extensions

 >- Country does not exist:
 >- Continent does not exist: